 The pilot Fair Housing and Hurricane Season Resilience Outreach Program began in the summer of 2020 and concluded in November 2020.
-Through this program, HCDD funded community efforts to increase education about fair housing, hurricane preparedness, and resilience.
+Through this program, HCDD funded community efforts to increase education about fair housing and hurricane preparedness and resilience.
 Four non-profit organizations participated and reached almost 560,000 people from various communities including seniors, people of color, persons with limited English proficiency, and residents previously impacted by disasters.
 The organizations leveraged subject matter experts to assist with events and provide helpful information.
 Because of the COVID-19 pandemic, the organizations used innovative techniques to reach their community which included events, drive-through information fairs, virtual webinars, PSAs, printed materials, social media ads, and radio commercials in several languages.

 After the success of the pilot program, HCDD opened a new application for the 2021 Fair Housing and Hurricane Season Outreach Program in the spring of 2021.
-To enhance the program, attendance was required at one Fair Housing 101 Virtual Workshop, which discussed the connection between fair housing and disaster recovery.
+To enhance the program attendance was required at one Fair Housing 101 virtual workshop.
 These workshops were attended by 137 participants.